measurement-factory/anubis/README.md

   determine what happened.
 The bot does not attempt to merge this PR again until a human decides that this problem is resolved and removes the label manually.
-* `M-failed-description`: The PR title and/or description is invalid (see below for PR commit message rules).
-The bot removes this label when it revisits the PR and notices that the commit message components were fixed.
+* `M-failed-description`: The PR title and/or description is invalid (see below for PR description and commit message rules).
+The bot removes this label when it revisits the PR and notices that the future commit message components were fixed.
 * `M-failed-other`: All other fatal PR-specific errors.
 It is probably necessary to consult CI logs to determine what happened.
 Anubis will process the labeled PR again, optimistically assuming that the problems are